Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Customer Support

-1Password Business provides email-based support with priority handling for Business tier accounts.
-Dedicated account management and phone support are available at the Enterprise tier.
+1Password Business provides 24/7 support via email, forum, and social media.
+Phone support is available Monday–Friday, 9 AM–5 PM EST. Organizations with 101+ users can partner with a dedicated Customer Success Manager.
 Community forums and an extensive self-service knowledge base are available to all plans.
-In practice, Business tier support requests have typically received substantive responses within one business day in our experience — not instant, but reliable.
+In practice, Business tier support requests have typically received substantive responses within one business day in our experience.

-Proton Pass Business/Professional provides email-based support.
-Phone support and a dedicated account manager require upgrading to the Enterprise tier.
+Proton Pass Business/Professional provides email-based support with priority handling for business accounts.
 Proton's support documentation is thorough, though the volume of pre-built integration guides is smaller than 1Password's.
 Response times for business-tier tickets have generally been within one to two business days in our experience, with more complex technical questions occasionally taking longer.
+Dedicated account management is available at the Enterprise tier.

 How to Migrate from 1Password to Proton Pass